General Education Committee Bylaws

 C. Duties of the Officers

-The Chair calls meetings, sets agendas, presides over meetings, delegates responsibilities among members, and provides a report of the GERC’s activities to the UCC and other appropriate parties.
+The Chair calls meetings, proposes agendas, presides over meetings, delegates responsibilities among members, represents GERC to other committees as needed, and provides a report of the GERC’s activities to the UCC and other appropriate parties.
 The Vice Chair serves in the absence of the Chair, and attends UCC meetings (Thursday afternoons 3:00-5:00 p.m.) as needed, at least once a month, and reports highlights back to the GERC.
 The Secretary records and distributes minutes of the GERC meetings in collaboration with the committee's administrative assistant.

 Article V -- Minutes, Quorum, and Voting